Yunke-Li/Robotics_Project/README.md

 <br>
 In this platform, we use ubuntu as the main operating system.
 Use 3D physical simulation platform Gazebo to create a virtual simulation environment.
-In addition, three-dimensional visualization tool rviz is used to complete the visualization of existing data.
+In addition, 3D visualization tool rviz is used to complete the visualization of existing data.
 <br>
 <br>